revalOSRS/webhook-catcher/ADMIN_API_DOCUMENTATION.md

 - Still update the activity cache

 Events from non-bingo participants follow the normal flow (Discord filtering, notifications, etc.).

+### Discord Webhook Notifications
+Teams can have a Discord webhook URL configured (`discord_webhook_url` field on `event_teams` table).
+When configured, the system **automatically** sends Discord notifications for:
+- **Tile Progress Updates**: When a player makes progress on a tile (e.g., gets an item, gains XP)
+- **Tile Completions**: When a tile is completed (automatically or manually by admin)

+**Important:** The `discord_webhook_url` field is **backend-only** and is **never exposed** in API responses.
+All notification logic happens automatically on the backend when:
+- Tile progress is updated (via Dink events)
+- Tiles are marked as completed (automatically or manually via admin endpoint)

+**Notification Details:**
+- Notifications include: team name, event name, tile position, tile task, player name, progress details
+- For tiered tiles: shows which tiers are completed
+- For XP tiles: shows XP gained and team total XP
+- For item drops: shows items obtained
+- Completion notifications are highlighted in green
+- Progress notifications are in blue

+**Setting Up Webhooks (Database Only):**
+1. Create a Discord webhook in your Discord server (Server Settings → Integrations → Webhooks)
+2. Copy the webhook URL
+3. **Set the webhook URL directly in the database** by updating the `discord_webhook_url` field in the `event_teams` table for the desired team
+4. Notifications will automatically start sending for that team whenever progress/completion events occur

+**Important:**
+- The `discord_webhook_url` field **cannot be set via the API** - it must be configured directly in the database for security reasons
+- If no webhook URL is configured, notifications are silently skipped (no errors)
+- The webhook URL is stored securely in the database and **never sent to the frontend or exposed in any API responses**
+- Frontend does not need to know about or handle webhook URLs - everything is automatic

 ### Experience (XP) Tracking
 For tiles with `EXPERIENCE` requirements: